双指针技巧秒杀七道链表题目

 and p2

-will enter the common part at the same time, thus reaching the intersecting node c1
+can enter the common section simultaneously, reaching the intersecting node c1

-You might wonder, if the two linked lists do not intersect, can this logic correctly return null?
+You might wonder, if the two linked lists do not intersect, will it correctly return null?

 class Solution {